PuddlePumpkin/KiwiSD/README.md

 - **/styles:** displays a list of loaded textual inversion embeddings
 - **/styleinfo:** displays the training images of a TI if they are in the concept_images folder of the embed
 # Credits
-This project properly abides by all exteral package licenses and makes use of multiple third party resources.
+This project abides by all exteral package licenses and makes use of multiple third party resources.
 Kiwi's non derivative source and contents are licensed under the MIT license.
-Largely used packages:
+##### Heavily used resources:
 |Package|Link|License|
 |----|----|----|
 |Kiwi|https://github.com/KeiraTheCat/KiwiSD|MIT|